apache/druid/docs/querying/set-query-context.md

 - Selects the **SQL (task) engine** for Multi-stage queries (MSQ).
 - Selects the **Auto engine** to let the console detect the query type automatically.
 You just paste your query into the **Query** view, and the web console chooses the right engine for you.

-2. Enter the query you want to run in the web console.
+2. Enter the query you want to run.

 3. Select **Edit context** from the menu.
-4. In the **Edit query context** dialog, add your context parameters as JSON key-value pairs:
+4. In the **Edit query context** dialog, add your context parameters as JSON key-value pairs.
+For example:
    ```json
    {
      "timeout": 300000,